 - Ensure the ventilation system equipment and associated components are regularly serviced and maintained as per Table 8.2 of ASHRAE 62.1-2016 (See Appendix A for ASHRAE Ventilation System Maintenance Checklist). - Collect and review existing equipment records including system-specific operating documents, and check HVAC maintenance records against equipment lists.
-Ensure the filter maintenance and cleaning schedule is being followed for all common area air handling units - Measure the total quantity of outdoor air delivered and verify the results for all spaces comply with the rates outlined in Table 6.2.2.1 of ASHRAE 62.1-2016 (See Appendix B for ASHRAE Minimum Ventilation Rates in Breathing Zone) or Table 403.3 in New York City Mechanical Code (See Appendix C for New York City Minimum

-Ventilation Rates), whichever is more applicable and more stringent.
-Conduct inspections and testing on all HVAC equipment and rooftop units that supply outdoor air to common areas to ensure that they continue to provide their design ventilation airflow rates and these rates meet or exceed the minimum required as per ASHRAE 62.1-2016, Sections 4-7

-- When appropriate, retrofit the building management system (BMS) damper and demand-controlled ventilation (DVC) system to manage the building's overall outside air intake, balancing IEQ with energy efficiency.
+Ensure the filter maintenance and cleaning schedule is being followed and up to date for all common area air handling units.
+Ensure ventilation supply, exhaust, grilles, and louvres are not blocked. - Measure the total quantity of outdoor air delivered and verify the results for all spaces comply with the rates outlined in Table 6.2.2.1 of ASHRAE 62.1-2016 (See Appendix B for ASHRAE Minimum Ventilation Rates in Breathing Zone) or Table 403.3 in New York City Mechanical Code (See Appendix C for New York City Minimum Ventilation Rates), whichever is more applicable and more stringent.
+Conduct inspections and testing on all HVAC equipment and rooftop units that supply outdoor air to common areas to ensure that they continue to provide their design ventilation airflow rates and these rates meet or exceed the minimum required as per ASHRAE 62.1-2016, Sections 4-7 - When appropriate, retrofit the building management system (BMS) damper and demand-controlled ventilation (DVC) system to manage the building's overall outside air intake, balancing IEQ with energy efficiency.
 This energy conservation measure (ECM) should be implemented if the building is already meeting the ASHRAE 62.1 standard or New York City Minimum Ventilation Rates - Conduct annual indoor air quality testing for carbon monoxide (CO), carbon dioxide (CO2), airborne particulates, volatile organic compounds (VOCs), temperature/relative humidity, and a visual inspection of each location.
 This can be completed by the building engineer or through a third-party air quality testing vendor.
-The purpose of annual testing is to: - o Establish a baseline for air quality performance, if one has not been established - Ensure indoor air quality conditions are assessed for all representative locations - Immediately address any potential IEQ concerns
+The purpose of annual testing is to: - o Establish a baseline for air quality performance if one has not been established - o Ensure indoor air quality conditions are assessed for all representative locations - Between annual testing, utilize BMS CO2 and OA sensors to monitor air quality.
+Immediately address any potential IEQ concerns. - o Immediately address any potential IEQ concerns